CoderJeffrey/MemoryGame/README.md

 Submitted by: Jeffrey Liu

+Time spent:
-Time spent: 6 hours and 25 minutes spent in total
+- 4 hours and 25 minutes (For first demo)
+- 7 hours and 38 minuties (In total)

 Link to project:
 Live Website: https://abyssinian-agate-spade.glitch.me